truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

    If there are issues after a clean install of SCALE from an <file>iso</file> file or you are not using DHCP for network and interface configuration, use the information from your CORE settings to configure your SCALE network settings and to reconfigure your static IPs or aliases.
       {{< include file="/_includes/NetworkInstallRequirementsSCALE.md" >}}

-5. Migrate the deprecated S3 MinIO service (if in use).
+6. Migrate the deprecated S3 MinIO service (if in use).
 See [services deprecated in SCALE](#migrating-from-deprecated-services).
    Read and follow instructions in [Migrating from MinIO S3](https://www.truenas.com/docs/scale/22.12/scaletutorials/apps/communityapps/minioclustersscale/migratingfroms3service/)!
    Make sure S3 MinIO data is backed up as a precaution.
 The S3 service requires installing SCALE 22.12.3 (Bluefin).
    This version of SCALE provides access to both the S3 service and the MinIO app you migrate to.

-6. Back up your stored data files.
    If you need to do a clean install with the SCALE <file>iso</file> file, you can import your data pools into SCALE.
    Verify you can access your backed up filed before you upgrade/migrate to SCALE.